mipear/dwragored/README.md

 ### Add Swim Button

 Situated on the All Swims page, above the image of somebody swimming, is the “Add Swim Button”.
 When clicked, this button takes the user to a form where users are asked to give a title to their swim, describe their swim, rate the cleanliness, choose a date of when they went swimming (this could be any time in the past as the user did not necessarily go swimming on the day of posting), are asked if they would go again, and asked to specify the location from the dropdown.
-While the title and description are boxes for the user to type into, the dat is selected using Materialize’s “Datepicker”, creating a good user experience.
+While the title and description are boxes for the user to type into, the date is selected using Materialize’s “Datepicker”, creating a good user experience.
 Once users are happy with their entry, the user will click “Add Swim” below the form to post their swim.

 Add swim form: